SEO Tutorial To Help You Get Found Online More Easily

 Whilst web designers are very good at building websites for customers they are not always knowledgeable about the basics of search engine optimisation.
 This can leave you with a great looking site but little traffic simply because it's not getting found online.

 Doing your own SEO is a cost effective alternative to paid for website search engine optimisation services that are available.
 SEO is not some dark art reserved for an elite that charge a fortune for their services.
 Anyone can optimise a website to increase it's visibility with in the search engines.
 The most important element of optimisation is getting the SEO basics right in the first place.

 The basic elements of SEO

-This section covers the basic elements of SEO and what you may need to change within your website to optimise it correctly for the search engines.
+This section of my SEO tutorial covers the basic elements of SEO and what you may need to change within your website to optimise it correctly for the search engines.